 How long should you take to consume a meal?

-How long you take really depends on what you’re eating - the texture and amount served - so it’s not possible to put a hard a fast ‘time target’ for any meal.
+How long you take really depends on what you’re eating - the texture and amount served.
+It’s not possible to put a hard and fast ‘time target’ for any meal.

-If you’re always the first to finish regardless of what the meal is then start extending the time taken to finish by at least 5 minutes, especially if you suffer with reflux, indigestion or have a gastric band or reduced stomach capacity.
+If you’re always first to finish regardless of what the meal is, slow down.
+Plan to extend the time taken to finish by at least 5 minutes especially if you suffer with reflux, indigestion or have a gastric band or reduced stomach capacity.

-For some people, it’s not the duration of the single meal but rather how long between courses that probably matters more.
-So plan to wait about 20 minutes before you choose whether to have more.
+For some people, it’s not the duration of the single meal but rather how long between courses that matters more.
+Wait about 20 minutes before you choose whether to have more.

 Tips to slow down the speed eater

-2. Sometimes people whose onboard speed-limiter, their gastric band, gives immediate feedback when they eat too fast or chew too little, take a long time to learn how to eat slowly.
-But once again, with practice and a armed with a few tips they can slow down.
+Even people who have an onboard speed-limiter (gastric band or gastric balloon) that gives immediate feedback when they eat too fast or chew too little, take a long time to learn how to eat slowly.
+But once again, with practice and armed with a few tips they can slow down.

-3. Start with changing the environment in which you dine and be selective about who you dine with.
-Avoid fast eaters, noisy eateries, and sounds/music that would be great for running a race.
+1. Start by changing the environment in which you dine.
+Be selective about who you dine with.
+Avoid fast eaters.
+Avoid distracting and cluttered dining spaces.

-10. Dim the lighting and maybe use candles at night to create a relaxed feel.
+8. Dim the lighting.
+Perhaps use candles at night to create a relaxed feel.

-12. If you watch TV whilst eating, avoid stressful news broadcasts or high-paced game shows.
+10. If you watch the big screen whilst eating, avoid stressful news broadcasts or high-paced game shows.
 Tune into something more relaxing or choose a calm, slow paced DVD.

-16. Put utensils down between each mouthful.
+14. Put utensils down between each mouthful.
 This popular recommendation is hard to keep doing because hold habits die hard.
-Keeping a loaded fork is an entrenched and automatic habit so practice, practice, practice or shift to a toddler sized utensils or even chopsticks used in the wrong hand.
+A ready-loaded fork is an entrenched and automatic habit so practice, practice, practice or shift to toddler sized utensils or swap to chopsticks used in the wrong hand.